GeoNode/geonode-project/README.md

     ./paver_dev.sh sync
     ./paver_dev.sh start
     ```
+3. Set Environment Variables
+    Create a .env file using the available .env.sample

+    Assign values to the following variables in the .env:
+    - OAUTH2_CLIENT_ID
+    - OAUTH2_CLIENT_SECRET
+    - SECRET_KEY (a random one will be generated at project creation)
+    - DEFAULT_FROM_EMAIL

-3. Access GeoNode from browser
+4. Access GeoNode from browser

     **NOTE**: default admin user is ``admin`` (with pw: ``admin``)